EMDK/docs/edge/source/api/MifareDesfire.md

 ### credit

-**public void credit(MifareDesfire.CreditType creditType,  fileID, MifareDesfire.FileCommMode fileCommMode,  value)**
+**public void credit(MifareDesfire.CreditType creditType, byte fileID, MifareDesfire.FileCommMode fileCommMode, int value)**

 Increases a value stored in a value file with specified value.Depending on communication settings of file, data read from card will be either